 Brooks sells the Addiction Walker in two flavors; we’ve covered the laced edition in one of our other guides.

-The second variant has an upper with dual fastening straps for the ease of entry and egress.
-The rest of the shoe is the same as laced kind – the V Strap’s upper is made of leather which adds comfort and durability.
+The second variant has an upper with dual fastening straps for ease of entry and egress.
+The rest of the shoe is the same as the laced version – the V Strap’s upper is made of leather which adds comfort and durability.
+The interiors are made comfortable by the soft-touch lining materials and foam quilting on the heel and tongue.

 This is one of the best lace-free walking/work shoes with a sub-$100 retail price.
 The all-leather and comfortably-fitting upper can be fastened through the two straps and is also available in four widths, three colors, and a women’s version.

-A full-length Polyurethane midsole adds resilient cushioning and all-day support.
+A full-length Polyurethane midsole delivers firm, resilient cushioning and all-day support.
 The full-contact outsole geometry is specifically designed for walking.

-Available in both Men’s and Women’s versions, the strapped version of the 928 is a robust – yet heavy – walking shoe.
-With its standard-fitting upper comes the option of five widths, ranging from a narrow to an extra-extra-large.
+Available in both Men’s and Women’s versions, the strapped version of the 928 is a robust – yet heavy and extra firm – walking shoe.
+With its standard-fitting upper comes the option of five widths, ranging from a narrow to extra-extra-large.

 Two Velcro straps loop through a wide receptacle for a quick yet secure fastening experience.

-The 813 is a basic yet dependable walking shoe with a cushioned and stable midsole.
-If you consider its $90 MSRP, the 813 ends up being a good buy.
+The 813 is a basic yet dependable walking shoe with a firmly-cushioned and stable midsole.
+The 813 is a good buy considering its $90 MSRP.

 A full leather upper runs warm but is protective; the plump tongue and collar make the interiors comfortable and filters any top-down pressure.
 The 813 is also available for women.